dolevshor/azure-orphan-resources/Queries/orphan-resources-queries.md

 > **_Note:_** Azure Site Recovery (aka: ASR) managed disks are excluded from the orphaned resource query.

 > <sub> 1) Enable replication process created a temporary *'Unattached'* managed disk that begins with the prefix *"ms-asr-"*.<br/>
-        2) When the replication start, a new managed disk that begin with the suffix *"-ASRReplica"* created in *'ActiveSAS'* state.</sub>
+        2) When the replication start, a new managed disk that begin with the suffix *"-ASRReplica"* created in *'ActiveSAS'* state.<br/>
+        3) When replicated on-premises VMware VMs and physicall servers to managed disks in Azure, these logs are used to create recovery points on Azure-managed disks that have prefix of *"asrseeddisk-"*.</sub>

 #### Network Interfaces
 ```